IBMTechSales/klp-think2022-labs/1162-LibertyApplicationManagement/README.md

 7. Return to your Firefox browser window and go to the URL outputted by the command run in the previous step.

-8. You will be prompted to login in order to access the application.
-Enter the following credentials:
+8. If prompted to login to the application, enter the following credentials:
     - Username: **skywalker**
     - Password: **force**